meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 For nutrition, consider the badness of pesticides, badness of insulin, badness of carbohydrate metabolism, and on and on&#x2026; even such things as the badness of tetrafluoroethylene (Teflon) cookware, the badness of barbecuing, and the badness of mixing sugar with protein in one meal.
 Almost everything&rsquo;s bad in some way, so could health be more determined by what you avoid rather than what you include?

-Concrete examples: to raise vitamin D without incurring risk, maybe we should supplement anything *but* vitamin D: see [3.3](#org94b69da).
+Concrete examples: to raise vitamin D without incurring risk, maybe we should supplement anything *but* vitamin D: see [Vitamin D](#org94b69da).
 Or: to stay [Vitamin C](#org328bdbf) sufficient, you don&rsquo;t need to eat fruit, just to avoid grain.

 <a id="org3817439"></a>